 The Top 10 Most Referenced Movies on The Simpsons

-Many people who grew up with The Simpsons in the nineties were first introduced to countless classic movies through the show.
-But what movies were referenced the most in those formative early seasons?
+Many people who grew up with The Simpsons were first introduced to countless classic movies through the show.
+But what movies were referenced the most in those formative early seasons of the show?

 In this article, we rank the most frequently referenced movies in the first 13 seasons of The Simpsons, based on our Simpsons Movie Reference Database (SMRDb).